Tuition and Fees

 The Department supports students who have research expenses related to their thesis and dissertation projects, such as travel costs related to interviewing study participants.
 Please complete the Thesis and Dissertation Small Research Grant form and either return a hard copy of the form to the Department of Sociology or scan the completed form and email it to email@example.com and indicate in the subject line that you are attaching a thesis and dissertation research grant request.

-The Department encourages students to present their work at the American Sociological Association annual conference, held each August.
+The Department encourages students to present their work at major professional conferences.
 Departmental funds are available for travel each year with the following limits.
 Note that matching travel funds are often available from the College of Liberal Arts and Social Sciences and the Toulouse School of Graduate Studies.

 A $1,000 Academic Achievement Scholarship that includes a waiver for out-of-state tuition costs is available for incoming PhD students.
 However, the scholarship and waiver are not granted automatically.
 Instead admitted students must apply for the scholarship at tsgs.unt.edu/graduatelife/AAS.